 Where are Lafayette Grads Now?

-In the 2013-14 College Salary Report by PayScale, among graduates of the nation’s liberal arts colleges, Lafayette ranked second in median starting salaries.
-Payscale ranks Lafayette third among liberal arts colleges in net 20-year return on investment.
+In the 2014-15 College Salary Report by PayScale, among graduates of the nation’s liberal arts colleges, Lafayette ranked third in median starting salaries.

 Bloomberg Businessweek ranked Lafayette 17th among 1,248 colleges and universities nationally in its list of affordable colleges with the best return on investment.